ironboy/easy-sse/README.md

-# easy-sse
+# easy-server-sent-events
-An easy to use Server Side Events library for Node.js + frontend
+An easy to use Server Side Events library for Node.js + frontend.